linode/docs/docs/guides/development/authentication/how-to-authenticate-using-jwt/index.md

 You are all set to start working with JWTs and taking advantage of them for lean and secure authentication processes.
 Take a look at the resources below to continue the journey and learn more about JWT concepts.

 You may also be interested in our guide on [Authenticating Over WebSockets with JSON Web Tokens (JWTs)](/docs/guides/authenticating-over-websockets-jwt).
-That guide goes a bit more in-depth and low level on JWTs and shows you how to use them with WebSockets.
+That guide goes more in-depth and shows you how to use them with WebSockets.